 To promote animal care and prevent animal cruelty through sheltering, placement, and education.

-The Moncton Society for Prevention of Cruelty to Animals (SPCA) was formed in 1955 by a small group of concerned citizens (headed by Mrs. Constance Hoover), who thought something should be done about the stray animals and cruelty towards animals in this area.
+The Greater Moncton Society for Prevention of Cruelty to Animals (SPCA) was formed in 1955 by a small group of concerned citizens (headed by Mrs. Constance Hoover), who thought something should be done about the stray animals and cruelty towards animals in this area.
 The following year, SPCA (Moncton) Inc. was founded and built by Mrs. Hoover and her mother.

 Today, the GMSPCA delivers service under the provincial Animal Protection Act, which is not duplicated by any other agency in the Greater Moncton area.
 We provide care for sick, injured, homeless, lost, and unwanted animals.